Rufus Wainwright: Work in film, television, and theatre

 In June 2007, Wainwright was a part of the multi-artist True Colors Tour, which traveled through 15 cities in the United States and Canada.
 The tour, sponsored by the Logo channel, began on June 8, 2007.
 Hosted by comedian Margaret Cho and headlined by Cyndi Lauper, the tour included Debbie Harry, the Gossip, the Indigo Girls, the Dresden Dolls, the MisShapes, and Erasure.
 Profits went to the Human Rights Campaign.
 In August 2007, Wainwright said that he considered it a "great honor" to perform on the gay rights tour.

 Wainwright continued to tour during 2007 and embraced forms of expression not usually part of mainstream American music concerts.
 These included dressing in red lipstick and stiletto heeled shoes to perform Judy Garland songs, and expressing his concerns against the current U.S. political situation.
 His performances were critically acclaimed.

 In April 2009, Wainwright worked with the Berliner Ensemble and the avant-garde director Robert Wilson, who hired Wainwright to supply the music for a joint staging of Shakespeares Sonette based on Shakespeare's sonnets.

 In June 2012, Wainwright released a comedy video on the Funny or Die website, giving his interpretation of a number of jingles from chewing gum commercials.
 Also in 2012, Wainwright wrote and sang "Metaphorical Blanket" in the film Any Day Now.

 In December 2023, Wainwright performed "Hushabye Mountain" from the 1968 movie Chitty Chitty Bang Bang on the primetime CBS special Dick Van Dyke: 98 Years of Magic.

 In March 2024, a new adaptation of John Cassavetes's Opening Night, for which Wainwright wrote the music and lyrics (with book by Ivo van Hove) opened at the Gielgud Theatre in London.

 In 2024, Wainwright was featured in Bear McCreary's song "Old Tom Bombadil" from the score to The Lord of the Rings: The Rings of Power.
-Wainwright also appeared on Bear McCreary's epic rock concept album, graphic novel, and concert experience - "The Singularity".
+Wainwright also appeared on Bear McCreary's epic rock concept album, graphic novel, and concert experience titled "The Singularity".